 - Warren Parker – Chair of New Zealand Conservation Authority, and retiring Chief Executive of SCION, has proven science and conservation credentials and science, industry and conservation relationships.

-- Arihia Bennett – Chief Executive of Ngai Tahu’s Rununga, has strong connections to Iwi, with a strategic and principled focus to deliver socially responsible outcomes.
+- Arihia Bennett – Chief Executive of Ngai Tahu’s Runanga, has strong connections to iwi, with a strategic and principled focus to deliver socially responsible outcomes.

 About Predator Free 2050